 So it’s finally the end of the year!
 We have learned all the standards, and now we need to figure out what we are going to do with the kids to keep them engaged.
-Well let’s plan a summer vacation!
-This math project is a great cooperate activity to get your kids excited about doing math.
+Well, let’s plan a summer vacation!
+This math project is a great cooperative activity to get your kids excited about doing math.

 My students really enjoyed this activity.
 We spent 2 class periods working on the budget.
-It took aproximately 90 minutes.
-These were 3rd grade students, so older students might not take as long.
+It took approximately 90 minutes.
+These were 3rd-grade students, so older students might not take as long.
 I am attaching a sample of the project.
 You can try it out by clicking on the picture below.

 Good luck with the end of the school year.
 Let me know if you tried this project with your students.